sharhaynes/alien-invasion/README.md

 A space shooter game built with Pygame, following the project from *Python Crash Course* by Eric Matthes.

 ## Overview
 Alien Invasion is a 2D shooter where the player controls a spaceship and defends against waves of descending aliens.
-The game features collision detection, enemy AI, and progressive difficulty.
+The game features collision detection, and progressive difficulty.

 ## Features
 - Player-controlled spaceship with smooth movement